philbertw4/mathematicalbitcoin/README.md

 6. Nov 10, 2019 -- Updated Readme

-7. Nov 14, 2019 -- some incomplete musings and calculations on [satoshis per bit](scala/SatsPerBit.sc)
+7. Updated Nov 16, 2019, started Nov 14, 2019 -- some incomplete musings and calculations on [satoshis per bit](scala/SatsPerBit.sc)

 ## Ideas for Next Update
 1. Keep working through the categorical aspects of Git, trying to uncover any deep connections between the Git protcol and the Bitcoin protocol.